nreed1/psychic-memory/README.md

 # psychic-memory
-The beginning of Field Outlook -Android Edition
+The beginning of Field Outlook - Android Edition